 Knowing you’ve had an abortion can leave you worried about the impact on future pregnancies.
 So what’s the reality?
+Is your chances of conceiving affected by a past abortion.

-How does an abortion affect your chances of getting pregnant again?
+Does an abortion affect your chances of getting pregnant again?

-It’s completely natural to worry about how your abortion may have affected your chances of getting pregnant again, but happily in the large majority of UK cases no problems crop up.
+It’s completely natural to worry about how your abortion may have affected your chances of getting pregnant again, but happily, in the large majority of UK cases no problems crop up.

 Of course, just like with any operation, there is a small chance that complications can arise that may affect your fertility or pregnancy.
 And while this is rare, it’s a good idea to be aware of what these risks are: